Matre5/alx-system_engineering-devops/0x01-shell_permissions/README.md

  9. John Doe
  10. Mirroring the permissions of hello to olleh 11.Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+ 12.Making a directory and adding permissions 12.Making a directory and adding permissions